gmoorec/Seeed-Studio-XIAO-SAMD21-Dual-Temperature-Sensor/README.md

 For both, Alphacool provides the same [Thermistor Datasheet](https://www.alphacool.com/download/kOhm_Sensor_Table_Alphacool.pdf) and this is useful to tune the calculated resistance values and improve accuracy.
 Also, means that the parts can be connected to either port in the pcb.

-A future version of this might actually use the table itself.
+A future version of this might actually use the table itself, the useful range is likely between 0 °C and 70 °C (between freezing and water temperature that either produces coolant decomposition, liquid vaporization or both)

 ## PART 2.
 Microcontroller